2022/06/01

 Guidelines for miking a drum kit

-Due to the complex nature of the kit, the close proximity of the elements often creates a lot of cross talk between each instrument, which can be beneficial or a huge challenge, depending on your end goal.
+Due to the complex nature of the kit, the close proximity of the elements often creates a lot of cross talk between each instrument, which can be beneficial or a huge challenge, depending on the end goal.

 Kick drum (aka bass drum)

 Kick drums come in many sizes and sounds.
 All have a batter head on the beater side and most also have a resonator head on the opposite side.
 The resonator head helps the bass drum resonate at a specific tone and is often tuned very specifically to give a preferred sonic character of the drum.
 The resonator head often has a hole that makes it easier and faster to place a microphone inside.
 Yet, placing a microphone just in front of this hole can often capture a good combination of the sound of the batter head and the resonator head.
-Placing the microphone all the way inside creates a very distinct sound with a lot of attack - the sound of the beater hitting the batter head.
-Placement outside the hole creates a more “boomy” sound.
-Often a combination is desired.
-Angling the microphone when placed outside the hole will alter the sound and sometimes give you just the attack or the low end you are looking for as well.

 Angling the mic will also reduce potential wind issues (a lot of air is moved by the kick drum).
 Distance will adjust the overall bass frequency response, taking advantage of the proximity effect.
 It all depends on the sound you wish to produce as well as the instrument and drummer.